Spaceborn-Beyond-Autonomous/spaceborn-website/frontend/STYLE_GUIDE.md

 </motion.div>
 ```

-This style guide ensures consistency across the Spaceborn website while maintaining the futuristic, space-themed aesthetic that represents the brand's innovative approach to autonomous drone technology.
+This style guide ensures consistency across the Spaceborn website while maintaining the futuristic, space-themed aesthetic that represents the brand's innovative approach to autonomous security drone technology.